AutomateOrBust/content-docs/docs/documentation/readme_file.md

 * G Suite Admin: https://github.com/demisto/content/blob/master/Packs/GSuiteAdmin/Integrations/GSuiteAdmin/README.md

 ### Absolute Image URLs

+When creating Markdown README documents for XSOAR/XSIAM entities (Playbooks, Integrations, Scripts, etc.) that appear in https://xsoar.pan.dev/ only, or pack readmes and integration description files that appear in both https://xsoar.pan.dev/ and in the Cortex XSOAR/XSIAM product UI, you may use relative URLs to documentation images.

 To obtain an absolute URL to an image from GitHub:

 * Commit the image and push to GitHub.